 Books from the P.I.
 Nixon Medical Historical Library

-San Antonio physician and historian Dr. Pat Ireland Nixon lent his name to what is now a treasure-trove of antiquarian texts, dating from the 15th to the early 20th century.
-Ophthalmology, surgery, and anatomy are particular strengths of the Nixon Library.
-Originally donated to the Health Science Center in the early 1970s by the Bexar County Medical Society, the superb core collection has expanded to contain close to 5000 volumes of treasured medical texts.
-Over the years, the library has endeavored to identify and digitize works from this collection that are of particular historical value, to make them available to the public online through the library’s website.
+The P. I. Nixon Medical Historical Library contains a collection of close to 5000 antiquarian texts, dating from the 15th to the early 20th century.
+Over the years, the library has endeavored to identify and digitize works from this collection that are of particular historical value, to make them available to the public online through the library’s Digital Archive.
 Other books from the collection have been digitized through grants from the University of North Texas and are available through the Portal to Texas History.

-Scottish anatomist Charles Bell’s Essays on the Anatomy of Expression in Painting was the first textbook of anatomy for painters and illustrators.
-In it he analyzed the anatomical basis of facial expression and the errors artists typically make by neglecting to acquire a thorough knowledge of anatomy.
-In a series of beautifully detailed drawings, Bell showed how facial muscles are utilized to express human passions.
-The Nixon Library acquired this great book through generous donations.
+The first textbook of anatomy for painters and illustrators, analyzing the anatomical basis of facial expression and in a series of beautifully detailed drawings showing how facial muscles are utilized to express human passions.

 Scottish-born surgeon George Cupples moved to Texas in 1844, and subsequently served as surgeon for the Texas Rangers in the Mexican War and then for the Confederate Army.
-Afterwards, Cupples served as county commissioner and alderman, and as president of the Bexar County Medical Society, San Antonio Board of Health, Texas Medical Association, and the West Texas Medical Association.
 In this handwritten case book, Cupples captured patient notes and reports on both medical and surgical cases he treated between about 1853 and 1867.

 Describes the climate of San Antonio, Texas and its potential benefits to individuals suffering from lung illness and disease.

 English translation of Genga’s Anatomia per Uso et Intelligenza del Disegno,one of the finest examples of anatomy and artistry in balance, a masterwork from the age of copperplate engraving.
-The drawings of the human body by Charles Errard, court painter to Louis XIV, were based on Genga’s dissections, inspired by antique Roman statuary, and originally intended for painting and sculpture classes at the French Royal Academy.
-The Anatomia has since become one of the most famous books on anatomy for artists.
+Has since become one of the most famous books on anatomy for artists.

-Chemistry student notebook of Adolph Herff, noted San Antonio surgeon.
-Dr. Herff received his M.D. from Jefferson Medical College, Philadelphia in 1878.
-He returned to San Antonio in 1880 and began practice in association with his father, Dr. Ferdinand Ludwig von Herff.
-Dr. Adolph Herff remained in practice for fifty-five years, performing his last operation in 1933.
+Chemistry student notebook of Adolph Herff, noted San Antonio surgeon who received his M.D. from Jefferson Medical College, Philadelphia in 1878 and returned to San Antonio in 1880 to practice in association with his father, Dr. Ferdinand Ludwig von Herff.

 A memoir written by Ferdinand Peter Herff, San Antonio physician, about his two ancestors, Ferdinand Ludwig von Herff and Adolph Herff, both early Texas physicians.

-A autobiographical account of pioneer doctor Henry Franklin Hoyt chronicling his family’s history, his upbringing on a small farm in Minnesota, his work as a surgeon in New Mexico, Chicago, California, Texas and the Philippines, along with many other miscellaneous adventures.
-He was the first physician to practice medicine in the Texas Panhandle.
+A autobiographical account of pioneer doctor Henry Franklin Hoyt, the first physician to practice medicine in the Texas Panhandle.

 A collection of photographs and photo-micrographs taken by Dr. Menger of native animal and insect life found around San Antonio in the late 1800’s and early 1900’s along with accompanying detailed narratives.